 Under the Act, the District is entitled to be reimbursed by the Requestor for the direct costs of duplication.
 The Requestor shall be required to pay reimbursement of the District's direct costs for duplication.
 The charge to the Requestor for copies of videotapes, audiotapes, or compact disc recordings shall be the District's actual cost of reproduction.

-To submit a Public Records Request, please read the Public Records Request FAQs and either fill out the online form below or download the Public Records Act Request Form.
-The form can be faxed to (714) 540-1392.
+To submit a Public Records Request, please read the Public Records Request FAQs and either fill out the online form below or download and complete the Public Records Request Form (PDF) and submit it according to the instructions.